hipe/tmx/brazen/doc/issues/090-the-arity-exegesis.md

 acceptable number of occurrences of actual parameters for it in actual request?"

+this concept is reinforced by the platform language's reflective `Method#parameters` method and the sorts of categorizations it applies to parameters: `opt`, `req`, `rest`. our treatment here acts as a more general superset to these three (and is not concerned with `block`).

 "parameter arity" itself is a "metaproperty", that is, it is a property of properties.